Data and Methods

 *Access to the UKTUS 2014-2015 is obtained through the UK Data Archive https://doi.org/10.5255/UKDA-SN-8128-1.
 Permission to use the data on STULA 2016 was obtained through the Statistics Bureau of Japan based on the Statistics Act (Act No. 53 of 2007), Article 33 http://www.stat.go.jp/english/data/shakai/index.html.

-Terms and Methods
+Terminology and Methods

-Net Time Consumption of Unpaid Work
+Net Unpaid Work Consumption Time

 Experts’ Prediction of Automation in Time Use of Unpaid Work Activities in 5 years / 10 years